-2. Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Diluted Earnings Per Share From Continuing Operations, Free Cash Flow and Debt Leverage Ratio are financial measures not prepared in accordance with GAAP in the United States of America.
+Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Diluted Earnings Per Share, Free Cash Flow and Debt Leverage Ratio are financial measures not prepared in accordance with GAAP in the United States of America.
 The Company believes that these Non-GAAP measures, when presented in conjunction with comparable GAAP measures, provide additional information for evaluating Quad's performance and are important measures by which Quad's management assesses the profitability and liquidity of its business.
-These Non-GAAP measures should be considered in addition to, not as a substitute for or superior to, net earnings (loss) as a measure of operating performance or to cash flows provided by operating activities as a measure of liquidity.
+These Non-GAAP measures should be considered in addition to, not as a substitute for or superior to, net earnings as a measure of operating performance or to cash flows provided by operating activities as a measure of liquidity.
 These Non-GAAP measures may be different than Non-GAAP financial measures used by other companies.
+A reconciliation of these non-GAAP financial measures to GAAP financial measures can be found in our press release dated February 21, 2023, disclosing our financial results for 2022, and which is also an exhibit to our form 8-K furnished to the Securities and Exchange Commission on February 21, 2023.

-Adjusted EBITDA is defined as net earnings (loss) attributable to Quad common shareholders excluding interest expense, income tax expense (benefit), depreciation and amortization ("EBITDA"), restructuring, impairment and transaction-related charges, gains from sale and leaseback, loss from discontinued operations, net of tax, net pension income, loss on debt extinguishment, equity in (earnings) loss of unconsolidated entity, the Adjusted EBITDA for unconsolidated equity method investments (calculated in a consistent manner with the calculation for Quad) and net earnings (loss) attributable to noncontrolling interests.
-Adjusted EBITDA Margin is defined as Adjusted EBITDA divided by net sales.
-Adjusted Diluted Earnings Per Share From Continuing Operations is defined as earnings (loss) from continuing operations before income taxes and equity in (earnings) loss of unconsolidated entity excluding restructuring, impairment and transaction-related charges, gains from sale and leaseback, loss on debt extinguishment, and adjusted for income tax expense at a normalized tax rate, divided by diluted weighted average number of common shares outstanding.
-Free Cash Flow is defined as net cash provided by operating activities less purchases of property, plant and equipment.
-Debt Leverage Ratio is defined as total debt and finance lease obligations less cash and cash equivalents divided by the last twelve months of Adjusted EBITDA.
-A reconciliation of these non-GAAP financial measures to GAAP financial measures can be found in our press release dated February 22, 2022, disclosing our financial results for 2021, and which is also an exhibit to our form 8-K furnished to the Securities and Exchange Commission on February 22, 2022.
+- 1. Adjusted EBITDA is defined as net earnings excluding interest expense, income tax expense, depreciation and amortization ("EBITDA"), restructuring, impairment and transaction-related charges, gains from sale and leaseback, loss on debt extinguishment, equity in earnings of unconsolidated entity and the Adjusted EBITDA for unconsolidated equity method investments (calculated in a consistent manner with the calculation for Quad). - 2.
+Adjusted EBITDA Margin is defined as Adjusted EBITDA divided by net sales. - 3.
+Adjusted Diluted Earnings Per Share is defined as earnings before income taxes and equity in earnings of unconsolidated entity excluding restructuring, impairment and transaction-related charges, gains from sale and leaseback, loss on debt extinguishment and adjusted for income tax expense at a normalized tax rate, divided by diluted weighted average number of common shares outstanding. - 4.
+Free Cash Flow is defined as net cash provided by operating activities less purchases of property, plant and equipment. - 5.
+Debt Leverage Ratio is defined as total debt and finance lease obligations less cash and cash equivalents (Net Debt) divided by the last twelve months of Adjusted EBITDA.